Hull4Progress/Computing-for-Food-Security/Detailed-Course-Overview.md

 - e.g., EU website "[Climate Smart Agriculture](https://ec.europa.eu/eip/agriculture/en/news/climate-smart-agriculture)"
 - &#x1F534; <span style="color:red">Something about instrumentation for smart ag??</span>

+### Key Themes

+- Importance of our understanding of both agricultural productivity and possible climate change pathways as the basis for pro-actively working towards mitigation of the climate change impacts
+- The challenges of moving an industry, in this case agriculture, in a direction that will mitigate climate change impacts, in terms of public policy (government incentives, etc.), stakeholder education, large and small landholder investments, ...

 ### Computing illustrations and exercises